Phonograph record: 78 rpm materials

 The production of shellac records continued throughout the 78 rpm era, which lasted until 1948 in industrialized nations.

-During the Second World War, the United States Armed Forces produced thousands of 12-inch vinyl 78 rpm V-Discs for use by the troops overseas.
+During the Second World War, the United States Armed Forces produced thousands of 12 in vinyl 78 rpm V-Discs for use by the troops overseas.
 After the war, the use of vinyl became more practical as new record players with lightweight crystal pickups and precision-ground styli made of sapphire or an exotic osmium alloy proliferated.
 In late 1945, RCA Victor began offering "De Luxe" transparent red vinylite pressings of some Red Seal classical 78s, at a de luxe price.
 Later, Decca Records introduced vinyl Deccalite 78s, while other record companies used various vinyl formulations trademarked as Metrolite, Merco Plastic, and Sav-o-flex, but these were mainly used to produce "unbreakable" children's records and special thin vinyl DJ pressings for shipment to radio stations.

 78 rpm recording time

 The playing time of a phonograph record is directly proportional to the available groove length divided by the turntable speed.
 Total groove length in turn depends on how closely the grooves are spaced, in addition to the record diameter.
-At the beginning of the 20th century, the early discs played for two minutes, the same as cylinder records.
-The 12-inch disc, introduced by Victor in 1903, increased the playing time to three and a half minutes.
-Because the standard 10-inch 78 rpm record could hold about three minutes of sound per side, most popular recordings were limited to that duration.
+At the beginning of the 20th century, the early 7 in discs played for two minutes, the same as cylinder records.
+The 10 in disc, introduced by Victor in January 1901, increased the playing time to three and a half minutes.
+The short-lived 14 in record was introduced by Victor in the spring of 1903, the 12 in disc in the summer of 1903 and the 8 in disc in 1906, all increasing the playing time and fidelity over the 7 in format.
+Even before the introduction of 14 in, 12 in and 8 in the10 in rapidly overtook sales of the 7 in.
+Because the standard 10 inch 78 rpm record could hold about 3.5 minutes of sound per side, most popular recordings were limited to that duration.
 For example, when King Oliver's Creole Jazz Band, including Louis Armstrong on his first recordings, recorded 13 sides at Gennett Records in Richmond, Indiana, in 1923, one side was 2:09 and four sides were 2:52–2:59.